Tennis-Ymer brothers give Sweden winning start at Davis Cup Finals | Sports-Games

 Tennis-Ymer brothers give Sweden winning start at Davis Cup Finals

-"And I think the serve helped a lot today to not give him too many looks, especially in my service game."
-Former U.S. Open champion Marin Cilic and Borna Gojo handed 2018 victors Croatia a 2-0 lead over Australia in Turin.
+"When you play someone like Vasek who's so good in his offence it doesn't give me, especially with my toolbox, it doesn't give me a lot of other options then to try to counter."
+Former U.S. Open champion Marin Cilic and Borna Gojo gave 2018 victors Croatia a 2-0 lead over Australia in Turin before compatriots Nikola Mektic and Mate Pavic completed the sweep in a doubles dead rubber against Alex de Minaur and John Peers.

-Gojo fired eight aces to secure a 7-6(5) 7-5 victory over Alexei Popyrin, who is 215 rungs above the Croatian in the ATP rankings.
-Cilic edged past Alex de Minaur 6-1 5-7 6-4 in the second rubber.
+Gojo fired eight aces to secure a 7-6(5) 7-5 victory over Alexei Popyrin, who is 215 rungs above the Croatian in the ATP rankings, while Cilic came back from a break down in the third set to edge past de Minaur 6-1 5-7 6-4.
+"This is great path for me for going forward for next matches," said Cilic.
+"If I can build up on this, build up on this form, it's going to be fantastic."

-The Czech Republic's Tomas Machac caused a huge upset on his Davis Cup debut when the 21-year-old, ranked 143 in the world, beat France veteran Richard Gasquet 7-6(3) 6-2 to give his side a 1-0 lead in Innsbruck.
+The Czech Republic's Tomas Machac caused a huge upset on his Davis Cup debut when the 21-year-old, ranked 143 in the world, beat Richard Gasquet 7-6(3) 6-2 to give his side a 1-0 lead in Innsbruck before the French side rallied back to win the tie.
 Gasquet fired more winners at an empty Olympiahalle arena, which has no fans due to Austria's reintroduction of a COVID-19 lockdown, but the 35-year-old made several unforced errors and allowed Machac to win five games in a row at one point.

-Adrian Mannarino brought France level at 1-1 with the Czechs after downing Jiri Vesely 6-7(1) 6-4 6-2.
+Adrian Mannarino levelled the tie by downing Jiri Vesely 6-7(1) 6-4 6-2 before Pierre-Hugues Herbert and Nicolas Mahut handed France a 2-1 victory following a 3-6 6-4 6-3 win over Jiri Lehecka and Machac.
 Defending champions Spain begin their Group A campaign on Friday in Madrid when they take on Ecuador.
-ATP Cup winners Russia are also in their group, with world number two Daniil Medvedev and world number five Andrey Rublev in the team.
+ATP Cup winners Russia are also in their group, with world number two Daniil Medvedev and number five Andrey Rublev in the team.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)